Aanand452/End-to-End-IndianConstotution-chatbot-using-OpenAI/README.md

-# End-to-End-IndianConstotution-chatbot-using-OpenAI
+# End-to-End-IndianConstitution-chatbot-using-OpenAI
-building a chatbot indian consitution using openai and langchain
+building a chatbot Indian constitution using Openai and langchain